OlivierBinette/cache/README.md

 #> [1] "Hello World"
 ```

-While i,t takes 3 seconds to evaluate the expression `{Sys.sleep(3); "Hello World"}`, the previously cached result can be instantly retrieved using the same function call:
+While it takes 3 seconds to evaluate the expression `{Sys.sleep(3); "Hello World"}`, the previously cached result can be instantly retrieved using the same function call:

 ```r